liamoconnor87/VisitGotham/README.md

 Header & Navigation Bar
 -----------------------
 >1.
-Go to Visit Gotham website.
+Go to the Visit Gotham website.
 >2.
 Click on Things To Do link to verify it takes you to the Things To Do page.
 >3.
 Click on City Info link to verify it takes you to the City Info page.
 >4.
 Click on History link to verify it takes you to the History page.
 >3.
 Click on Visit Gotham logo to verify it takes you to the Home page.
 >5.
 Repreat process for every page.

 Home page's links to Things To Do sections
 ------------------------------------------